samsandhuss/bank-of-sandhu/BUILD_LOG.md

 **Layer note (banked S09):** analogies are *bronze training wheels*, not professional answers.
 At Gold the analogy is dropped entirely — a senior conversation uses plain professional language, never the kitchen/kid/estate.
 Once a concept's *direction* is locked, switch from metaphor to the plain facts.

+**Memory-aid note (banked S10):** "**The name tells you the owner.**" When two named things keep getting flipped, read the name itself — it often carries the answer. *Self*-hosted → the bank hosts it → inside. *GitHub*-hosted → GitHub hosts it → outside.
+Owner tells you location; location tells you the constraint.
+This broke a two-session flip in one go.

+**Stop-signal note (banked S10):** the **under-load regression** is itself the stop signal.
+When pieces that came out clean a few minutes ago start melting into vaguer words (direction words, filler, single words), bank and stop — pushing past it just teaches the brain to associate that slot with strain.
+A thing owned clean and then rested overnight is firmer than a thing ground down tired.

 ### Core method
 - **Learn by doing.** Concepts taught at the moment an artefact is created, not in parallel docs.
 - **Plain English first.** No jargon until a working analogy is owned (bronze first).